Judi Moreillon:

 Judi Moreillon

-- I love living in the Sonoran desert.
-Our home is at the foot of the
+- I love living in the Sonoran Desert.
+Our Tucson home is at the foot

-Santa Catalina Mountains on the outskirts of Tucson.
-We have quite a
+of the Santa Catalina Mountains on the outskirts of the city.
+We have

-few wild animals that live in or travel through our neighborhood: desert
+quite a few wild animals that live in or travel through our neighborhood:

-owls, Sanborn's longnose bats, chuckwallas, spadefoot toads, rattlesnakes,
+black-tailed jackrabbits, screech owls, Sanborn's longnose bats, chuckwallas,

-mourning doves, Gila woodpeckers, cactus wrens, roadrunners, tarantulas,
+spadefoot toads, rattlesnakes, mourning doves, Gila woodpeckers, cactus

 - I also love writing and reciting poetry.
 One of my favorite poetry